TT-Lang Specification

 b_xf.wait()

-# release a_blk and b_blk
+# Push a_blk and b_blk to make it ready for matmul_compute

 @ttl.compute()